antonfirsov/docs/2016/06-week4/06-28-2016-week-in-dotnet.md

 We are excited to announce the release of .NET Core 1.0, [ASP.NET Core 1.0](https://blogs.msdn.microsoft.com/webdev/2016/06/27/announcing-asp-net-core-1-0/) and [Entity Framework Core 1.0](https://blogs.msdn.microsoft.com/dotnet/2016/06/27/entity-framework-core-1-0-0-available), available on Windows, OS X and Linux! .NET Core is a cross-platform, open source, and modular .NET platform for creating modern web apps, microservices, libraries and console applications.

-This release includes the .NET Core runtime, libraries and tools and the ASP.NET Core libraries.
+This release includes the .NET Core runtime, libraries, and tools as well as the ASP.NET Core libraries.
 We are also releasing Visual Studio and Visual Studio Code extensions that enable you to create .NET Core projects.
 You can get started at [https://dot.net/core](https://dot.net/core).

 The Visual Studio team also released [Visual Studio 2015 Update 3](https://blogs.msdn.microsoft.com/visualstudio/2016/06/27/visual-studio-2015-update-3-and-net-core-1-0-available-now/) today.
 You need that release to build .NET Core apps in Visual Studio.